GusWiz/WhichWay/README.md

   - **Aaron**: Although creating a consistent format for the itinerary display was very difficult, I feel like I was able to create a modern looking display that works well with any type of itinerary generated.
 Along with being able to export the itinerary I feel like I created a smooth system for users to interact with their itineraries.

+  - **Gustavo**: Understanding database structure assisted in creating functions that handled saving, retriving data from the database.
+Which would be used to generate an itinerary.

 ## What Might Be Impeding Us from Performing Better?

   **Team**: